Growing hosta from seed is fun to do and is a great hobby, how to grow hosta seed.

 I sprinkle the seed on top of the soil and will lightly cover the seed and make sure they are in contact with the mix.
 Some hosta seed take longer to germinate than others.

-I find this will very year to year and from plant to plant as well.
+I find this will vary year to year and from plant to plant as well.
 Remember to mark your planted seeds to keep track of what you have planted.

 I will mist tops lightly with water before putting the tray into a large sealed baggie or sometimes I use the plastic tray covers.
 Hosta seeds do not need light to germinate.

-After the seed germinates I move them under lights.
-I use regular 4’ shop light fixtures with the cheap bulbs as well as some cool temp bulbs.
+After the seeds germinate I move them under lights.
+I use regular 4’ shop light fixtures with the cheap bulbs as well and sometimes I will use cool temp bulbs.
 I put the lights within a couple inches above the top of the tray.
 The lights stay on 24/7 until spring.